geckosio/geckos.io/README.md

 const io = geckos(null, TESTING_LOCALLY ? [] : iceServers)
 ```

+Watch a useful video about ICE Servers on [YouTube](https://youtu.be/JrxSDIJv5xs).

 ## TypeScript

 Geckos&#46;io is written in TypeScript.
 If you import geckos&#46;io with the `import` statement, the types will be imported as well.